-We have recently added a new coping strategy to our Connect with Horses personal empowerment workshops.
-As with equine-assisted experiential learning, equine-guided meditation and equine-led walking meditation, it is an activity that participants practice in the presence of our horses.
+During my Connect with Horses mindfulness meditation retreats, as an introduction to mindfulness, participants discover how to breathe more mindfully.
+As with equine-guided meditation and equine-led walking meditation, it is an activity that participants practice in the presence of our horses.

 A lot has been written about how horses use breathing to connect and to communicate.
 Horses tend to breathe slower and deeper when they need to either calm themselves or another herd member.
 The question arose: “Could we possibly connect and communicate with horses by regulating our breathing?”